KappaFace: Adaptive Additive Angular Margin Loss for Deep Face Recognition: Conclusion

-\section{CONCLUSION}
+{\textbf{Discussion \& Limitations.} From our experiments, we have demonstrated that the advancements we have made provide a significant contribution to the deep face recognition landscape.
+This progress is evident not only when our approach is compared to prior methods but also when set against alternative techniques.
+Importantly, deep face recognition plays a pivotal role in shaping critical verification systems for real-world applications.
+Therefore, even minor improvements can represent a substantial advancement in enhancing security and driving the field's evolution.
+Beyond quantitative improvements, our method offers qualitative value by introducing a streamlined dynamic adjustment mechanism for margin losses, potentially paving the way for future breakthroughs in the domain. }

+{While our method addresses the issue of imbalance in face recognition datasets, we acknowledge its dependence on an auxiliary model or a memory buffer to determine the concentration value for each class; however, they bring insignificant computational overhead.
+Furthermore, we argue that beyond the additive angular margin loss, our proposed technique could be adapted to various other margin-based losses with the right design.
+We leave this as an opportunity for future investigations.}

+\section{Conclusion}

-In this paper, we tackle the problem of deep face recognition in the presence of highly imbalanced challenging dataset and propose a novel Adaptive Additive Margin Loss, KappaFace, which adaptively modulates the positive margins based on class imbalance and difficultness.
-Our main contribution is decreasing the margin for easy learning and high concentration classes, while increasing the margin for the counter classes by utilizing the von Mises-Fisher (vMF) distribution.
-Extensive experimental results on popular facial benchmarks reveal that our proposed method consistently outperform other state-of-the-art methods.
-Moreover, we demonstrate that our adaptive strategy achieves a high generalization ability with highly imbalanced datasets.
+In this paper, we address the challenge of deep face recognition when confronted with highly imbalanced datasets and introduce a novel Adaptive Additive Margin Loss, termed KappaFace, that dynamically adjusts the positive additive margins based on class imbalance and associated learning difficulties.
+Our primary contribution lies in reducing the margins for classes that are easily learned and display high concentration values, while simultaneously increasing the margins for the counter-classes by leveraging the von Mises-Fisher (vMF) distribution.
+Additionally, we verify the generalizability of our proposed KappaFace via two approaches for modeling hyperspherical distribution in the latent space, namely the momentum encoder and the memory buffer.
+These approaches neither introduce additional computational costs nor incur memory expenses during the inference phase. {Our extensive experiments across nine well-known facial benchmarks, tested against eight contemporary baselines, demonstrate that KappaFace consistently outperforms other state-of-the-art methods, displaying an improvement of up to 0.5\% on the IJB-B/C datasets.
+Moreover, our adaptive method showcases impressive generalization capabilities, especially with highly imbalanced datasets.}

+{While our method exhibits evident improvements throughout the evaluation experiments, it still relies on an auxiliary model or memory module during training.
+Additionally, its current configuration is primarily tailored to adaptively adjust the angular margin built on top of the ArcFace method.
+Consequently, our future research aims to estimate the class learning difficulties more efficiently, while ensuring compatibility with a wider range of similar algorithms.}